Trout Fishing Guide: Complete Guide to Catching Rainbow, Brown, Brook, and Lake Trout

 Structure

-Boulders, logs, undercut banks, and overhanging trees provide trout with cover and ambush points.
+Boulders, logs, undercut banks, overhanging trees.
+All of it gives trout cover and a place to ambush prey.

 Trout Fishing Conservation and Ethics

-- Keep fish in the water during release
+• Keep trout in the water as you release them

-- Avoid fishing when water temperatures are too warm
+• Skip fishing when the water is too warm

 Frequently Asked Questions